aduffy70/Protocols/Turkey_liver_cell_isolation.md

   * 6mL transferrin (stock = 500ug/mL)
   * 600uL dexamethasone (stock = 20ug/mL)

-## Diluted Percoll
+## Diluted Percoll (45%)
 To make Stock Isotonic Percoll (SIP):
+  * 90mL stock Percoll
-  * 9 parts stock Percoll : 1 part 1.5M NaCl
+  * 10mL 1.5M NaCl

-To make Diluted Percoll (We used to call this 47.6% Percoll, but it is actually 47.6% SIP or 42.8% Percoll.
-To reduce confusion we are now just calling/labelling it "Diluted Percoll"):
+  * Do this in the hood to keep the stock bottle of percoll sterile

+To make Diluted Percoll (45%):
   * 100mL SIP
-  * 110mL HBSS + HEPES
+  * 100mL 1X HBSS + HEPES
-  * Adjust pH to 7.4 with HCl
+  * Adjust pH to 7.4 with 30% HCl (it should take ~250uL).
+  * Note- Only use exactly 30% HCL for this!
+If you use a stronger or weaker solution the final percoll% will be different.
+Even small changes to the percoll% will have large effects on the size and cleanliness of the cell pellet.